Table of Contents

 What I'm talking about is enduring a state of constant and total emotional exhaustion.

 Your mental health is at the center of who you are.
-It's your mental / emotional operating system, and it's directly related to your physical health.
+It's your mental and emotional operating system, and it's directly related to your physical health.

 Anxiety makes you doubt yourself.
 It makes you rehash past events.
 It also makes you question if you are really experiencing mental fatigue or physical fatigue--and if you even have a right to feel the way you feel in the first place.

-But this is simply the natural result of long-term stress.
+But this is simply the natural result of long-term, chronic stress.

 And it brings me to my final point.